f5devcentral/f5-automation-labs/docs/class1/module1/lab6.rst

    |image30|

 ..
 NOTE::
-   If you are facing authentication token issue after running the Lab 1.6 collection.
-Please return to Lab 1.3, Step 8 in POSTMAN to set your admin password to "admin".
+   If you are have an issue with your authentication token issue please return to Lab 1.3, Step 8 in Postman to set your admin password to ``admin``.

 Task 2 - Verify the Built Cluster in BIG-IP GUI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~